playonverbs/sigmazerosearch/README.md

 # sigmazerosearch

 > A loose python framework to help perform a particle physics selection for
-> hyperons using microboone data files.
+> hyperons using MicroBooNE data files.

 This project has dependencies managed by Poetry, use it to create a new virtualenv to house dependencies for this project.

+Example usages (and what aims to be a source of top-down development) of the framework are listed in the `examples/` directory.

-Tests are located in `test/` and are run via `poetry run pytest -v`
+Tests are located in the `test/` directory and are run via `poetry run pytest -v`